 Besides the absolute heart rate, the variability of the heart rate is closely monitored.
 The heart rates should have variability -- a steady heart rate is a cause for concern -- but not too much variability.

 There is significance to the findings or patterns on fetal heart tracings that are generally recognized as reflecting intrapartum fetal hypoxia and birth asphyxia (in other words, oxygen deprivation).
 A good obstetrician understands that these tracings are harbingers of potential concern.
 So a good OB will recognize and understand the significance of fetal heart tracing abnormalities such as bradycardia, tachycardia, late and variable decelerations and diminished or absent long term or short term variability.
 (We explain these terms below.)What is a bradycardia?

 Bradycardia is slowing of the heart rate below for a ten minute period.
 The marker is usually around 115-120 beats per minute.
 If a baby has severe bradycardia, the brain may not be getting oxygen.
 Brain damage starts approximately 10 to 17 minutes later.
 The variability in that range can depend on the strength of the baby's fetal reserve.
-If a baby who has a full fetal reserve, it will take a longer bradycardia to produce an acute near total asphyxia than if the baby has weakened fetal reserves because the baby can sustain that bradycardia for a longer before brain damage begins.
+If a baby who has a full fetal reserve, it will take a longer bradycardia to produce an acute near total asphyxia than if the baby has weakened fetal reserves because the baby can sustain that bradycardia longer before brain damage begins.

 Generally, if a baby can be delivered before 10-17 minute period after a bradycardia, the child will do well.
 But if the baby experienced stress, evidenced by decelerations and other non-reassuring signs, the baby may not be able to withstand that final slowing of the heart rate and they don't have as much time.What is tachycardia?